lazychaser/laravel-nestedset/README.markdown

 ```

 When requesting nodes using model instance, scopes applied automatically based
-on data of that model.
+on the attributes of that model.
 See examples:

 ```php
 $node = MenuItem::findOrFail($id);